Welcome to my site

 I'm really passionate about Nehiyaw culture, history and innovative new concepts to teach virtually across Canada.

 I love to be outside on the land, fishing, hunting, ATV rides and working on DIY projects.
 I also like to be creative and produce YouTube, TikTok, Snapchat and Instagram content.
-Lastly I like to play hockey, golf and fastball and to read hard copy books, (its too hard to read large documents on a screen).
+Lastly I like to play hockey, golf and fastball and to read books, listen to podcasts and audible.

 Third Year Master Student